-continue for three consecutive one-year terms, ending not later than October 31, 2016, unless cancelled by Gas Acquisition or the System Operator or superseded by an intervening Commission decision.
+which Gas Acquisition does not deliver supplies to meet bundled core's daily share of the Southern System Minimum Flow Requirement.
+Unlike the first two MILCs, this Third MILC will continue for three consecutive one-year terms, ending not later than October 31, 2016, unless cancelled by Gas Acquisition or the System Operator or superseded by an intervening Commission decision.
 D. BTS DISCOUNTS Rate Schedule G-BTS authorizes SoCalGas to offer discounted Backbone Transportation Service (BTS) capacity.
 SoCalGas has been using this authority to discount Southern Zone interruptible BTS capacity in order to encourage flows into the Southern System.
 SoCalGas has also requested authorization to revise Schedule G-BTS to allow discounted firm G-BTS contracts without alternate receipt point rights.
 This proposed change would enable SoCalGas' System Operator to offer discounted Southern Zone firm BTS capacity in order to further encourage flows into the Southern System.
 SoCalGas believes that this ability would enable it to attract the same or higher level of customer supplies at Southern System receipt points with lower overall levels of discounting.
-This particular proposal is still pending before the Commission.
-E. ADDITION OF LINE 6916 SoCalGas acquired the California portion of the Questar Southern Trails pipeline between Essex and Twenty-nine Palms.
-Together with a previously-acquired section of that pipeline between Twenty-nine Palms and Cabazon, SoCalGas upgraded the line, remediated environmental contamination from Questar's operations, and converted the line into an interconnection linking SoCalGas' Northern Transmission Zone with the Southern Transmission Zone.
-This new transmission facility, called Line 6916, consists of 115 miles of 16-inch diameter pipeline capable See AL 4517 dated July 2, 2013.
+This particular proposal was approved by the Commission in August of 2014 in Resolution G-3488.
+E. ADDITION OF LINE 6916 SoCalGas acquired the California portion of the Questar Southern Trails pipeline between Essex and Twentynine Palms.
+Together with a previously-acquired section of that pipeline between Twentynine Palms and Cabazon, SoCalGas upgraded the line, remediated environmental contamination from Questar's operations, and converted the line into an interconnection linking See AL 4517 dated July 2, 2013.